Personal Suffering Shame: Berachot 12b; Megillah 25b

 If a person who is liable for Divine Ex-communication repents, the Heavenly Court forgives him: Makkot 13b-14a

-Gd desires offerings even from people who have made themselves like animals: Eruvin 69b
+Gd desires offerings even from people who have made themselves like animals: Eruvin 69b Prohibition against abusing someone by reminding him of his pre-repentance sins: Bava Metzia 58b

 Admission of Sin ["Viduy"] in Prayer

-Expressing Admission of Sin: Yuma 86b
+Expressing Admission of Sin: Yoma 86b

-Language of Admission of Sin: Yuma 87b
+Language of Admission of Sin: Yoma 87b

 Public gatherings on Fast Days, for self-examination: Megillah 30b